Explore

 The story

 Arctic Canada is one of those landscapes where the old expedition frame still makes immediate sense.
-The distances are vast, the support thin, and the consequences of misreading the place have always been high.
+The distances are vast, the margins thin, and the consequences of misreading the place have always been high.
 This is a region bound up with ice, channels, cold, and the long effort to move through a place that often refused to become simple or fully legible to those entering it.

 The place also resists romantic simplification.
 It is not only a story of outsiders and ambition.
-It is a lived Arctic world, shaped by Inuit knowledge, local adaptation, and long understanding of movement through conditions that can look empty to outsiders and full of meaning to those who know how to read them.
+It is a lived Arctic world, shaped by Inuit knowledge, local adaptation, and long understanding of movement through conditions that can look empty to outsiders and full of meaning to those who know them.

 That is what gives Arctic Canada its enduring gravity.
 It is a place where scale is not decorative.
 It changes the whole character of travel.